berezovskyi/SoccerPlayerOntology/README.md

 **Related Projects, Implementations / Examples**
-1) OWL2JavaBin https://github.com/hterhors/OWL2JavaBin is a tool taht can be used to convert ontologies written in OWL into java binaries which are used in the OBIE-ML-Framework.
+1) OWL2JavaBin https://github.com/hterhors/OWL2JavaBin is a tool that can be used to convert ontologies written in OWL into java binaries which are used in the OBIE-ML-Framework.
-3) SoccerPlayerOBIEProject https://github.com/hterhors/SoccerPlayerOBIEProject is a project that works with the generated SoccerPalyerOntology.
+3) SoccerPlayerOBIEProject https://github.com/hterhors/SoccerPlayerOBIEProject is a project that works with the generated SoccerPlayerOntology.
 It contains example source code for
   i) the information extraction task using the OBIE MachineLearningFramework (incl. template / feature generation), ii) how to convert an OWL to java binaries.
   It further, contains an examplary annotated data set that was automatically generated from Wikipedia/dbpedia data using the DBPediaDatasetExtraction project.